tailix/libkernaux/README.md

 To install into specific directory use full path:
 `DESTDIR="$(pwd)/dest" make install` instead of `DESTDIR=dest make install`.

+When configured with cross-compiler, library can't be build and installed with just `make && sudo make install`.
+Instead use the folloding commands:

+* `make libkernaux.a`
+* `sudo make install-libLIBRARIES`
+* `sudo make install-data`

 Check if compilation targets i386: `objdump -d src/arch/i386.o`.
 It should output something like this: